GabrieleBocchi/unitn-mds/README.md

 Contains the embedding function, which receives in input the image and the watermark to embed.

 Our strategy is to apply **Discrete Wavelet Transform (DWT)** three times to a given image.
-The watermark is injcted in the lowest layer (level 3) in subbands LH (low-high), HL (high-low) and HH (high-high).
+The watermark is injected in all HL, LH, HH bands found during the DWT decomposition until layer #3.
-After some investigatios we decided to use an _additive_ approach with a pretty high value of _aplha_.
+After some investigations we decided to use an _additive_ approach with a pretty low value of _aplha_.

 Then the image is reconstructed by reversing the transform operations.